linode/docs/docs/uptime/monitoring/top-htop-iotop.md

 ##Commands

-The `top` command offers a set of commands that can be used to enhance its use through sorting, locating, and otherwise organizing the information that `top` can provide.
+The `top` command offers a set of commands that can be used to enhance its use through sorting and locating information.

 There are two types of commands that can be used in conjunction with `top`: Command-line options, and interactive commands that can be used while in the program.

 ###Command-Line Options
-Command-line options can help you organize and filter your top output before you even run the command.
+Command-line options can help you organize and filter from the start of the program.

 Important commands to know include: